 They mainly do short, animated videos that are popular with all age groups.
 They also have podcasts and study resources.
 They have a mobile app.

 They have videos, audio, and articles in multiple languages.
 Their mobile app is in English, Spanish, and Chinese.
 They have a huge network of partners.
 Some partners issue degrees, too.

 The Gospel Coalition Free Courses

 TGC has a huge amount of content from many sources, covers many topics, many books in the Bible... a little bit of everything.
 This page doesn't work on mobile.
 Their doctrine statement looks good.

 Midwestern Baptist Theological

 Puritan Reformed Theological Seminary (Youtube channel w/ lectures)

 Reason for I moved them into this category.
-I took several courses that were great: Proverbs by Waltke, some Systematic Theology by Ware, Essentials of World Missions by Tennet.
+I took several courses that were great: Proverbs by Waltke; some Systematic Theology by Ware; some OT Theology by House; Essentials of World Missions by Tennet.
+Some instructors fought liberalism in seminaries, too.
+What a team!
 Then, I hit Theory and Practice of Evangelism by Tuttle.
-He did have some great lessons.
-He also was a good friend of Oral Roberts (false teacher), taught portions of Scripture aren't literal, a creation theory I've never heard of, and sometimes prayed to saints.
-It's just that trainees, esp new believers, might assume all material on this site is trustworthy, hit false teaching like that, and get misled.
+There were many useful and inspiring moments in his lectures.
+Those made these feel worse: a good friend of Oral Roberts (false teacher), taught portions of Scripture aren't literal, a creation theory I've never heard of, and sometimes prayed to saints.
+It's just that trainees, esp new believers, might assume all material on this site is trustworthy.
+Then, they get mislead by false teaching.

-There's so much good stuff on there that I'm keeping it up to let churches decide for themselves.
+There's so much good stuff on BiblicalTraining that I'm keeping it on this site to let churches decide for themselves.
 If you use it, just warn your people to only use courses you've vetted.
 You can also download and pass out the good lectures.

-(Back to free courses, learn the Gospel w/ proof it's true, or learn how to share it.)
+(Back to learn the Gospel w/ proof it's true, or learn how to share it.)